-Accommodation is being provided at Holiday Inn Guildford (Egerton Road, Guildford, Surrey, GU2 7XZ) which is approximately a 10 minute walk from the University of Surrey main campus.
-Check in is from 2pm and check out is at 12pm.
+Check in at the Holiday Inn is from 2pm and check out is by 12pm.
+When you go to check in, the room will be booked under your own name if you have requested accommodation.
 Breakfast is included and served between 6:30am-9:30am.
 There is also a restaurant offering dinner (at your own cost) if you are not attending the Curry and Quiz Night.
 Complimentary parking is available at the hotel, you should register your vehicle at the hotel when you arrive.